dfrappart/dfrappart.github.io/_posts/2025-05-22-More_on_Gateway_API.markdown

 Looking at the yaml configuration, we can see in the `status` section important information about... the gateway class status &#129325;
 The `conditions` section should display `type: Accepted` and `status: "True"`.

-Also, in the `spec` section, wee can find the controllerName parameter which specifies which provider is used.
+Also, in the `spec` section, we can find the controllerName parameter which specifies which provider is used.
 Here, we note the reference to Cilium with `io.cilium/gateway-controller`.

-Refering the the schema of the role based organization of the Gateway API, it is considered a fact that the gateway class ismanaged by the infrastructure provider
+Refering the the schema of the role based organization of the Gateway API, it is considered a fact that the gateway class is managed by the infrastructure provider

 ![illustration3](/assets/gapi/gapiresourcemodel.png)